flannequal/internal_eldenRL/README.md

 - Memory addresses and AOB patterns in `config/addresses.yaml` must match your game version (v16 when made)
 - Using a new game save is recommended for safety

+TPData teleport tools

+exact memory-flow Hexinton CE table used:

+Read the games global coordinate floats (the same values CE’s “copypaste current coords” reads from NetManImp).

+Pack those floats (plus the bonfire ID word) into a 32-byte TPData blob (exact CE layout).

+Write that TPData blob into the game process (VirtualAllocEx + WriteProcessMemory) — exactly like CE’s alloc(TPData,32,"eldenring.exe") + readmem(...)->TPData.

+Invoke the teleport logic by reading floats back from TPData and performing the same math CE’s InvokeTP does, then writing the resulting player-local floats into the player pointers (with gravity toggled while it writes).

 ## Contributing
 - You can contribute by extending the YAML configuration files with new addresses or arena data.